kirkshoop/async_scope/async-resource.md

 /// @details The async-resource-token will be valid until the sender provided
 /// by close() is started.
 /// The sender provided by open() will complete after the sender provided by
-/// run() has completed any async-operation needed to open the resource.
+/// run() has completed any async-function needed to open the resource.
 /// The sender provided by open() will not fail.
 /// @param async-resource&
 /// @returns sender<resource-token>